ilaborie/blog/src/pages/akka-future-promise-actor-ref/index.md

 This is the **fire-and-forget** style for sending a message, and used more prevalently than the other pattern in Akka-based applications.

-The other pattern is called the **ask pattern**, which uses the `?` method to send a message and waits until there is a returning message back from the target actor.
+The other pattern is called the **ask pattern**, which uses the `?` method to send a message and waits until there is a returning message back from the target `actor`.

 ```scala
 import akka.pattern.ask